naoshibaikyu/superbuddn/epilogues/incorrect1.md

 Selena: I hate taking off my glasses, because without them, my vision goes from Full HD all the way down to buffering at 240p and I just can't handle that.

+%

+Eris: Damn, the power went out.

+Scruffy: Don’t worry, I got this.

+Scruffy: shakes rapidly and starts to light up

+Eris Annoyed: What-?

+Scruffy: I swallowed a glow stick!

+Eris Shocked: WHY WOULD YOU-

+%

+Eris: I love cooking breakfast.
+It makes the whole house smell like bacon.

+Tikiman: That’s true, but it also smells like fire and panic.

+Eris: You and the smoke detector need to get off my case.

+%

+Eris: So I can either do something dumb that could very well get me injured or I can listen to Rhea and not do the thing,

+Eris: Well there’s a clear right answer here.

+%Eris proceeds to throw five packs of mentos into a barrel full of diet coke.

+%

+Nadine Happy: I'm gonna eat the chicken breasts!

+Dino: (snickering) Yeah, eat what you lack.

+Eris: (deadpanning at Dino) Then maybe I should order brains on delivery for you.

+%

+Selena: **[pulls a glass a water from out of nowhere]**

+Clara: Where did you get that?

+Selena: My pocket.

+Clara: How do you keep a glass of water in your pocket?

+Selena: Skills.

+%

+Eris: Is this your plan B?

+Nadine Annoyed: Technically, this is plan P.

+Eris: Plan P?
+Is there a plan M?

+Nadine Happy: Yes, but I marry Clara in plan M.

+Clara Happy: I like plan M.

+%

+Selena: You have to apologize to King Quincy!

+Kranion Angry: Fine!

+Kranion Angry: Unfuck you, or whateva!

+%

+Selena: Remember, if you die in the simulation—

+Gambi: Yeah, yeah, I know, if you die in the simulation you die in real life.

+Selena: What?
+No!
+You need to reset the simulation with the terminal!
+What is WRONG with you?!

+%

+Sticky: I’m never donating blood ever again.

+Sticky: The second you walk through the door, it’s just one invasive question after another!

+Sticky Angry: ‘Where did you get it?’
+'Why is it in a bucket?’
+I mean, do you want it or not?

+%

+Clara: Knowledge is knowing that a tomato is a fruit, and wisdom is not putting it in a fruit salad.

+Nadine: That's deep.

+Quincy: That means that ketchup is a smoothie.

+Nadine Happy: That's deeper.

+Sticky Angry: ...You guys are idiots.

+%

+Nadine Confused: Where did you get that tomato soup?

+Quincy: It’s actually a bowl of ketchup I just microwaved.

+%

+Sticky: Quick!
+You must come with me!
+Your in great danger!

+Tikiman: Why?!

+Sticky: Because I’ll kill you if you don’t.

+%

+Clara: Oh, they left the bowl out?

+Clara: It says, “Take two pieces of candy.”

+Gambi: Nobody around though…

+%Gambi grabs the entire bowl and runs off with it.

+Clara: NO—

+%

+Nadine: When I get murdered, can you make sure I become an unsolved case?

+Eris Shocked: wHat?

+Nadine Happy: I want to be on Buzzfeed Unsolved.

+Eris Angry: Can we go back to the part when you said "when I get murdered"?

 EpFin

 <script src="{{ '/assets/js/EpFormatter.js' | relative_url }}"></script>